1983 NCAA Division I men's basketball championship game: Game summary

 On what would be the last Houston possession, Valvano called for his players to back off and let freshman guard Alvin Franklin bring the ball up the court and stand by while Houston passed the ball around before they committed their foul.
 Valvano's strategy was to foul Franklin once he got the ball back, and Whittenburg did exactly that with 1:05 left in regulation.

 The move was largely psychological, according to Whittenburg.
 Since Franklin was the youngest player on the Houston squad, everyone on the NC State side felt he could not handle the pressure of the moment with a potential championship at stake.
 The theory proved correct as Franklin missed the free throw, and the Wolfpack grabbed the rebound.

-Valvano called timeout with 44 seconds left and drew up a play for senior guard Dereck Whittenburg that called for the team to pass him the ball with ten seconds left on the clock so he could take the final shot.
+Valvano called timeout with 44 seconds left and drew up a play.
+The Wolfpack would pass the ball around and take the clock down to ten seconds.
+Whoever had the ball at that point was to pass it to Whittenburg, who would then take the last shot.

-Houston needed a defensive stop so they could get another chance to close out the game.
-Lewis decided to move from the man-to-man defense his team had been running the whole game to a half court zone trap defense.
-The Wolfpack, who were not expecting the defensive adjustment, were forced to deviate and began passing the ball around just to keep the Cougars from stealing it.
-Houston nearly got the turnover it was looking for when Whittenburg made an errant pass to Gannon that Drexler nearly came away with before the sophomore regained control of the ball.
-The ball eventually wound up in the hands of guard Sidney Lowe, who gave it to forward and fellow senior Thurl Bailey in the corner.